x011/PGP-FileLock/README.md

 ## ToDo

-The following features are on the roadmap and may be added in the future, schedule permitting:
+The following features are on the roadmap for potential future inclusion, depending on my limited availability:

 - [ ] Verify
 - [ ] Encrypt + Sign